jwc324/Pokemon_Machine_Learning/README.md

   - Base Stats Data - each individual value that determines a Pokemon's skills, strengths, weaknessess and overall abilities
   - Training Data -  quantifed efforts for leveling up, upskilling and evolving your pokemon
   - Breeding Data - detailed data on which types of Pokemon species can breed and what they evolve into
-  - Type Defenses Data - data on the
+  - Type Defenses Data - data that determines a Pokemon's resistance against physical attacks

 **Questions we aim to answer with our data**